Frequently Asked Questions:

 What services do you offer and what are your fees?

 **For veterinary clinics only** Please contact us to receive a list of our services and associated fees.
 Fees vary depending on the service selected.
+Unlike other mobile specialist services in metro Atlanta, there is no consultation fee in addition to the echocardiogram - consultations with the primary veterinarian (at the time of the echo and any later questions) with Dr. Pogue are included within the echocardiogram charge.

 What diagnostics are required prior to the consultation?